Klamener/BL9/README.md

 # BL9
+Not updated anymore.
+If you want to play with it, you have to fix it yourself, preferably, via making a fork of it if you don't mind.
 A huge sci-fi action adventure content mod for Cataclysm Dark Days Ahead along with Bright Nights greatly inspired by Resident Evil series by Capcom along with Half Life series by Valve as well

 ## Prerequisites
 **None, but playing with BIG content mods (Magiclysm, Aftershock, Secronom, Xedra Evolved, Mind Over Matter, Cata++, Arcana, Blazemod) is STRONGLY ADVISED because the content of this mod is QUITE MID-GAME to END-GAME so weapons, armor and balance changes from other mods will come in handy**